Growing the garden

 Mary Baker

 Mary and Terry Baker developed their National Collection of Digitalis (foxgloves) alongside their business, The Botanical Nursery, so who better to ask for advice?
-Now retired, Mary will be doing a display in the Plant Heritage zone of the Great Pavilion.
+Now retired, Mary also did a display in the Plant Heritage zone of the Great Pavilion.

 Staphylea Colchica Credit Forestry England